zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 A “filing system,” then, is some way of organizing something.
 For example, for me, when I buy something, especially a piece of com puter equipment or electronic equipment, I make a paper folder or I cr eate a label, a name that I put on the folder, that says “Hardware: ” and then the name of the object, and then I put all of those together in my filing cabinet, whi ch is a place where you keep paper files.
 That is my, or part of my, filing syst em.

 Patrick tells Maya to “put things in sequence.”
 “Se quence” (sequence) is another word for order – usually it involves putting the ea rliest things before the latest things.
 Patrick says, “If they are labeled with dat es, put them in chronological order.”
 “To label” something is to put a name on so mething, to provide basic information about something with what we would call  a “tag” (tag) or a “sticker” (sticker).
-On a paper file, that would be a little piece of paper that goes on the folder or just words that you write on the folder i tself to identify.
+On a paper file, that would be a little piece of paper that goes on the folder or just words that you write on the folder itself to identify.

 “Chronological order” refers to putting things in t he earliest to latest sequence – that is, if you are putting things in chronological  order, you would put 2010 before 2011, and 2011 would come before 2012.
 You would pu t January before March.
 Patrick says, “If they’re labeled with names, put t hem in alphabetical order by last name.”
 “Alphabetical order,” as we explained earlie r, is when you put things in the order of, in this case, the English alphabet: A , B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, and Z. Like that.